leucos/ramaze/guide/grabbag/grabbag.md

       end
     end

-## How can I disable all layout/view rendering in a specific action ?
+## How can I bypass all layout/view rendering in a specific action ?

 You can use :